-Your dependents' coverage does not change because you're entitled to TFL.
-Any children who retain eligibility under the sponsor remain TRICARE-eligible until reaching age 21 (or age 23 if enrolled full-time at an approved college and if the sponsor provides over 50% of the financial support), as long as his or her DEERS information is current.
+Your children's coverage doesn't change because you're entitled to TFL.
+Any children who retain eligibility under the sponsor remain TRICARE-eligible until reaching age 21 (or age 23, if enrolled full-time at an approved college and if the sponsor provides over 50% of the financial support), as long as their DEERS information is current.

 To extend coverage beyond your child's 21st birthday, contact your local ID card office to verify what documentation is needed.